 Not surprisingly, each of these options carries with it its own good points and bad points.

-A straightforward sale of your business may be your best option if neither of you has strong ties to it and both of you are willing to walk away and pursue other endeavors.
+A straightforward sale of your business may be an option if neither of you has strong ties to it and both of you are willing to walk away and pursue other endeavors.
 Assuming the commercial real estate market remains strong in your area, both of you can anticipate receiving a large cash influx in a reasonably short time with which you can do whatever you choose, including establishing new businesses.

 On the other hand, to sell your business and split the proceeds, you will first need to determine its overall value, how much your respective shares are worth, and a reasonable sale price.
 This may entail the necessity of your hiring a professional business valuator whose fees likely will be substantial.

 If only one of you wants to sell and the other wishes to continue owning and operating the business, one option is to have the staying spouse buy out the leaving spouse’s business share.
 Again, you will need to calculate your business’s overall value and the value of each spouse’s share.
 After doing this, the staying spouse must determine how (s)he will pay the leaving spouse.
 In most circumstances (s)he will need to do this in one of the following three ways: